syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-baremetal/01-introduction.md

 ---
-title: Hetzner baremetal
+title: Hetzner bare metal
-metatitle: "Introduction to Using Hetzner Bare Metal Servers as Nodes with CAPH"
+metatitle: Introduction to Using Hetzner Bare Metal Servers as Nodes with CAPH
 sidebar: Hetzner bare metal
 description: Explanation of the Hetzner offerings, and the available cluster flavors with bare metal servers.
 ---